Marleykhush/Meeting-to-CRM-AI-OS/README.md

 See `/samples` for example audio/transcripts covering a clean pass, a missing-field case, and a rejected case.

+## Loom

+See `/Loom` for a video demonstrating the Mini OS in action.

 ## Docs

 Full case study, evaluation results, and failure analysis are in the accompanying submission documents (Case Study, Evaluation Package, AI Collaboration Note).